rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 3: Installation and configuration of Keystone (Identity Service)**

 **Prerequisites:**
-* One of the four virtual machines created in the previous lab
+* A machine built to be the Cloud Controller (i.e. openstack-controller)
 * An active subscription to Red Hat's OpenStack Distribution -or- package repositories available locally

 **Tools used:**